sematic-ai/sematic/docs/upgrades.md

 ## Upgrading the server past supported client versions

+For purposes of this discussion, "client" generally refers to the code installed with your pip package, which applies to how your source code interacts with the Server API via our SDK, including how remote resolution jobs interact with that Server API.

-You will always want to upgrade the server before upgrading the clients.
+You will always want to upgrade the server before upgrading the pip package.
 If the server is being upgraded to a version that still supports the version being used by your clients, you can often upgrade the server without any downtime for users.
 This is one benefit of keeping up-to-date with regular upgrades!
 If you want to know what client versions a given server supports, you can look at the [release notes](https://github.com/sematic-ai/sematic/releases).

 Often, you will need to upgrade the server beyond support for the clients currently in use.
-When this happens, a recommended upgrade workflow is:
+When this happens, an example upgrade workflow would be:

 1. Draft a PR in your repo that upgrades the clients
 2. Notify users that there will be an upcoming maintenance window for upgrades